Thomas-Bezy/Website/content/publication/working-paper-1/insuring_landlords/index.md

 publication_types: ["3"]

 # Publication name and optional abbreviated publication name.
-publication: "Work in progress"
+publication: "Working paper"
 publication_short: ""

-abstract: Alleviating unpaid rent risk can influence landlords' willingness to supply housing, and, in turn, the access of constrained tenants to high-opportunity neighborhoods.
-To examine the consequences of insuring landlords against unpaid rent, we study the implementation of Visale, a publicly funded insurance covering unpaid rent risk in France, free of charge for eligible landlords and tenants.
-Exploiting quasi-experimental variation in eligibility to Visale, we show that the guarantee improved access to rental housing for eligible tenants.
-The effects are stronger for poorer and immigrant renters, who were less likely to satisfy traditional screening criteria for landlords.
-Administrative registry and income tax information on all French households as well as confidential data on Visale beneficiaries show that the scheme increased the directed migration of treated low-income renters towards high-opportunity, high-rent neighbourhoods.
-It led them to form new households and substitute out of public housing, but potentially displaced some untreated households in the "housing rat race".
+abstract: This paper demonstrates that unpaid rent risk makes landlords reluctant to supply housing services to fragile tenants; and that insuring owners against it improves the access of renters to high-opportunity neighborhoods.
+We study the implementation of Visale, a publicly funded rent guarantee insurance policy in France, free of charge to eligible tenants and landlords.
+We exploit tax registry information on all French households, exhaustive data on Visale beneficiaries and claim payouts, and quasi-experimental eligibility variation across renters.
+We demonstrate that the non-payment guarantee increased access to private-sector rental housing for eligible tenants.
+The effects are stronger for immigrants and those with low or volatile incomes, who often do not satisfy standard screening criteria for landlords.
+The scheme eased the spatial mobility of low-income renters towards higher-wage, higher-rent locations.
+It led to new household formation, some reallocation of the vacant housing stock, and substitution out of public housing, but may have displaced ineligible households in tighter housing markets.

 # Summary.
 An optional shortened abstract.
-summary: Alleviating unpaid rent risk can influence landlords' willingness to supply housing, and, in turn, the access of constrained tenants to high-opportunity neighborhoods.
-To examine the consequences of insuring landlords against unpaid rent, we study the implementation of Visale, a publicly funded insurance covering unpaid rent risk in France, free of charge for eligible landlords and tenants.
-We show that the guarantee improved access to rental housing for eligible tenants.
-Administrative registry and income tax information on all French households as well as confidential data on Visale beneficiaries show that the scheme increased the directed migration of treated low-income renters towards high-opportunity, high-rent neighbourhoods.
-It led them to form new households and substitute out of public housing, but potentially displaced some untreated households in the "housing rat race".
+summary: This paper demonstrates that unpaid rent risk makes landlords reluctant to supply housing services to fragile tenants; and that insuring owners against it improves the access of renters to high-opportunity neighborhoods.
+We study the implementation of Visale, a publicly funded rent guarantee insurance policy in France, free of charge to eligible tenants and landlords.
+We demonstrate that the non-payment guarantee increased access to private-sector rental housing for eligible tenants.
+The scheme eased the spatial mobility of low-income renters towards higher-wage, higher-rent locations.
+It led to new household formation, some reallocation of the vacant housing stock, and substitution out of public housing, but may have displaced ineligible households in tighter housing markets.

 tags:
 - Source Themes
 featured: false

 links:
-url_pdf: ''
+url_pdf: files/Insuring_landlords_BLM.pdf
 url_code: ''
 url_dataset: ''
 url_poster: ''